skedgo/tripkit-ios/docs/api/Trip Planning.md

 Refer to the following classes:

-- For A-to-B multi-modal routing: `TKBuzzRouter`
+- For A-to-B multi-modal routing: `TKRouter`
 - Routing with waypoints: `TKWaypointRouter`
 - Real-time updates: `TKBuzzRealTime`